You've been waiting for this update! Now you can import your Trello Boards to Kanbanchi! Watch this video tutorial to learn how.

 - Knowledge management.
 This can be done through a website with linked documents (wikis are a good example), or just as documents (PDF, MS Word or other formats).
 It is necessary to be able to share files (spreadsheets, reports etc) in their native formats.

 All this information needs to be easy to find, and for this purpose bits of information have properties we can use to refine and simplify our search.
 Some of those properties are obvious, such as the author, which is already pre-defined.
 Other properties need to be defined by our users.
 For instance, it is common to store files in folders but, with this method, we need to make users aware of naming conventions and hierarchy.
 An alternative to the folder hierarchy is tagging.
 Google Docs uses a combination of both.

 Document Collaboration and Project Collaboration: Differences

-Project-related assets and operations-related assets are categorised differently; the latter are more permanent.
+Project-related assets and operations-related assets are categorised differently; the latter is more permanent.
 Consequently, document collaboration software is different to project collaboration software.
 It is more typical for documents to have per-person access permissions.
-Functions like full text search play a bigger role when you work with documents, due to their number and variety.
+Functions like full-text search play a bigger role when you work with documents, due to their number and variety.

 Project collaboration involves tracking tasks, holding discussions, and storing digital assets related to the project.
-Many of them are short-lived: for example, if you are producing a company’s website, there will be many interim files which will likely not be required in the future.
+Many of them will have a short life: for example, if you are producing a company’s website, there will be many interim files which you will likely not require in the future.

 Collaborative Document Editing